 The “water-cooler” factor is also essential.
 People must be talking about the show.
 It must be part of the zeitgeist and inspiring passion in those who watch.

 So that is my criteria.
-It actually sets a high bar and it made it a bit easier to see which TV shows truly earned a spot on my “Top 10” list for 2015 — and here is which TV shows made it:
+It actually sets a high bar and it made it a bit easier to see which TV shows truly earned a spot on my “Top 10” list for 2017 — and here are the TV shows that made it:

 12 Monkeys (Syfy)